 4. The many beautiful female portraits of Queen Tiyi (young wife of Amenhotep III) and her service ladies, including a relief featuring her nude chest, in the fashion of the XVIII Dynasty, and with two holy cobras on her forehead (Brussels Museum).
 Also, the small wooden statuettes representing some ladies of the court of Amenhotep III, including that of Lady Tui (Louvre).

-5. To end this royal portrait gallery we have to refer to the great personality of the XIX Dynasty: Ramesses II the Great (1292-1225 B.C.).
-The conqueror of the Hittites in the Battle of Kadesh left a glorious memory of his long reign, that even the pharaohs of XX Dynasty (which were not of his lineage) were called themselves without exception also Ramesses.
-Ramesses II’s portrait in full gala dress kept in Turin Museum is noteworthy.
+5. To end this royal portrait gallery we have to refer to the great personality of the XIX Dynasty: Ramesses II the Great (1292-1225 BCE).
+The conqueror of the Hittites in the Battle of Kadesh left a glorious memory of his long reign, that even the pharaohs of the XXth Dynasty (which were not of his lineage) were called themselves without exception also Ramesses.
+Ramesses II’s portrait in full gala dress and kept in the Turin Museum is noteworthy.